Terminus (Doctor Who): Production

 The production of Terminus was fraught with technical difficulties, including problems with costumes, delays due to electrical problems, and a mis-built set.
 The result was that some scenes had to be recorded on improperly-lit sets, production ran seriously late, and several scenes were taped hastily, much to Davison's frustration.
 Stephen Gallagher originally wanted to call Kari "Yoni" until Eric Saward pointed out that it was the Sanskrit word for the female reproductive organ.

 In this serial Nyssa drops her skirt in part two and remains in a slip for the remainder of the story.
 According to the script she was feeling ill and trying to loosen the pressure on her stomach, but this is not clear on screen.
-In an interview for the book Doctor Who: 25 Glorious Years, Sarah Sutton, who played Nyssa, suggests it was deliberate Fan Service:
+In a 1988 interview for the book Doctor Who: 25 Glorious Years, Sarah Sutton, who played Nyssa, suggests it was deliberate fan service:

 'I still smile when I remember how the Production Office kept getting letters of complaint about Nyssa being too covered up.
 So that's why when I left the series in "Terminus" I decided to drop my skirt as a parting gesture to all those fans who had written in.

 'Mind you, it caused such a stir at the time, and as I'm still being asked about it when I am interviewed, I'm not sure it was a wise thing to have done!'

+In an interview for season 20's 2023 Blu-ray release, interviewer Matthew Sweet informed Sutton of the claim that she devised the moment, attributing it to Wikipedia, which she denied.
+She also expressed regret that she had not spoken up against it at the time.

 Cast notes

 Liza Goddard, who plays Kari, is the former wife of Sixth Doctor actor Colin Baker.

+According to the extensive production documentation released from the archive as part of the Season 20 - The Collection Box Set in September 2023, director Mary Ridge offered the part of Kari to Twiggy and the part of Eirik to Robin Ellis, writing to both their agents inviting them to play the roles.
+The documentation does not include a response or reasons why they turned down the roles.